 .format(token['access_token'])})

 Let’s pretend for a second that Google Guy™️ has just ordered the new iPhone 8 and selected UberRUSH for delivery.
-In order to present a shipping quote, we need both the pickup and drop off address.
-Pickup will be known to us since we are the vendor.
-Obviously, it is going to be shipped right from our Apple headquarters to the Googleplex in Mountainview, California.
-I’ve taken the liberty of jotting down both addresses for you:
+To present a shipping quote, we need both the pickup and drop off address.
+We know where the pickup location is, since we are the vendor.

 pickup = {'location': {'address': '1 Infinite Loop',